Adaptable TeaStore: TeaStore

-This service verifies user login and session data, using BCrypt for login verification and SHA-512 hashes for session validation.
-Session data includes shopping cart content, login status, and order history.
+\paragraph{The Authentication service} verifies user login and session data, using BCrypt for login verification and SHA-512 hashes for session validation.
+Session data include shopping cart content, login status, and order history.
 The performance depends on the volume of session data.
 The service remains stateless since all session data is passed to the client.